metasfresh/metasfresh-documentation/_webui_collection/EN/Create_compensation_group_schema.md

 ---
-title: How do I create a compensation group scheme?
+title: How do I create a compensation group schema?
 layout: default
 tags:
   - Pricing